Saser/saser.github.io/_posts/2015-06-22-sudoku-generator-in-java-with-dancing-links-part-2.markdown

 The final step is to create and add the root node.

 ### Adding the root node
 The root node is an instance of `Node`, and is placed to the left of the leftmost column header.
 Since the headers are already correctly linked, we need to insert the root node between the first and last headers.
-Therefore I wrote a method that takes an array of `ColumnHeader`s, creates and inserts the root node, and returns a reference to the root node.
+Therefore I wrote a method `createRoot()` that takes an array of `ColumnHeader`s, creates and inserts the root node, and returns a reference to the root node.

 {% highlight java %}
 public static Node createRoot(ColumnHeader[] headers) {